4.0. Typing

 return_train_score: bool = False

-How can you check your types with Python?
+How can you check types in Python?

-uv add --group checkers mypy
+uv add --group check mypy

 uv run mypy src/ tests/